 So, what does that do to our SMART goal?
 It might encourage you to adjust the metric you’re using to track the goal’s progress.
 Maybe your business has historically relied on organic traffic for generating leads and revenue, and research suggests you can generate more qualified leads this way.

-Our relevant qualifier for a SMART goal might instead say, “Increasing cross-selling opportunities aligns with our social media brand awareness push for our suite of services.”
+Our relevant qualifier for a SMART goal might instead say, “Increasing cross-selling opportunities align with our social media brand awareness push for our suite of services.”

 This way, your sales increase is aligned with the business’s revenue objectives.